lrdj/goodlookslikethis/_cases_sdingov/funding-agency.md

 ---

-I understand that the book is [the strategy is delivery](https://public.digital/publications), and that was great back when we were stuck in waterfall, but sometimes, the delivery just won't work until the policy is right.

 ## The Challenge

 The people, knowledge, ideas, infrastructure and networks that make up the UK's research and innovation system support economic growth and productivity.
 They support the richness of our culture, efficient and effective public services, as well as fostering private investment and tackling national and global challenges.